savytskyi/another_vimfiles/README.md

 1. Just clone it:
 `git clone https://github.com/dehart/another_vimfiles ~/.vim`

+2. Install Vundle:
+`git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`

-2. Now you should decide, whether you want to rewrite your old .vimrc (don't forget about backup!)
+3. Now you should decide, whether you want to rewrite your old .vimrc (don't forget about backup!)
-`cp ~/.vim/vimrc ~/.vimrc`

-or you want to symlink it:
+`cp ~/.vim/vimrc ~/.vimrc` or you want to symlink it:
 `ln -s ~/.vim/vimrc ~/.vimrc`

-3. Open your vim (I know, it will be some errors, but it will be gone after installation):
+4. Open your vim (I know, it will be some errors, but it will be gone after installation):
-`vim`

-and run this:
+`vim` and run this:
 `:BundleInstall`

-4. It will take some time for downloading plugins.
+5. It will take some time for downloading plugins.
 After run simple script that will install some plugins (things like Command-T must be compiled, this script will make it for you)
 `sudo bash ./setup.sh`

 #Plugins